The goal of MyEduSmart is to find your grades in the worst college website ever created.

 Tech stack

-Although it looks like multiple pages, it is in fact a single HTML file, and hosting the game requires only a static file server.
+There is no backend here, it is all just static assets, and hosting the game requires only a static file server.
 It all fits in an iframe on Itch.
 There are a few instances where more unusual browser features are employed as jokes in the game.

 Graphics